sarahcasauria/Project_2_ETL/README.md

 All null data was then dropped from each dataframe, reducing the `out_of_school` dataset down to 112 rows, and the `freedom_index` to 1867 rows.

 Since unique countries were required to load into the relational database, any duplicate data was dropped from both dataframes based on the `country_code` field.
-This transformation did not affect the `out_of_school` dataframe but reduced the `freedom_index` dataframe to 165 rows of data.
+This transformation did not affect the `out_of_school` dataframe but reduced the `freedom_index` dataframe to the first 165 rows of data.

 For each dataframe, the `country_code` column was then set as the index.